Pregnancy-Early Signs & Stages

 The embryo then begins to develop quickly.
 The first things to develop are the heart, spinal cord, brain, and gastrointestinal tract.
 The placenta begins to form.
 As time goes on, more structures and organs grow.

-By week 9, the embryo becomes a fetus and continues to develop inside the uterus, surrounded by amniotic fluid.
-This is the “water” that “breaks” just before delivery.
+Furthermore by week 9, the embryo becomes a fetus and continues to develop inside the uterus, surrounded by amniotic fluid.
+In addition, this is the “water” that “breaks” just before delivery.
 By the end of this stage, the fetus will grow to about 3 inches (in) in length and a weight of about 1 ounce (oz).

 Expected Symptoms